Deadly fire leveled a California town in less than a day

 PARADISE, Calif.
-(AP) — Not a single resident of Paradise — population 27,000 — could be seen anywhere in town Friday, the day after most of them fled the burning Northern California community that may be lost forever.
+(AP) — Not a single resident of Paradise can be seen anywhere in town after most of them fled the burning Northern California community that may be lost forever.
 Abandoned, charred vehicles cluttered the main thoroughfare, evidence of the panicked evacuation a day earlier.

 Most of its buildings are in ruin.
 Entire neighborhoods are leveled.
 The business district is destroyed.
-In a single day, this Sierra Nevada foothill town founded in the 1800s was largely incinerated by flames that moved so fast there was nothing firefighters could do.
+In a single day, this Sierra Nevada foothill town of 27,000 founded in the 1800s was largely incinerated by flames that moved so fast there was nothing firefighters could do.

-Only a day after it began, the blaze that started outside the hilly town of Paradise had grown to nearly 140 square miles (362 square kilometers) and destroyed more than 6,700 structures, almost all of them homes, making it California’s most destructive wildfire since record-keeping began.
+Only a day after it began, the blaze that started outside the hilly town of Paradise had grown on Friday to nearly 140 square miles (360 square kilometers) and destroyed more than 6,700 structures, almost all of them homes, making it California’s most destructive wildfire since record-keeping began.

 Nine people have been found dead, some inside their cars and others outside vehicles or homes after a desperate evacuation that Butte County Sheriff Kory Honea called “the worst-case scenario.”
 Their identities were not yet known.